sergueik/springboot_study/basic-perl-cgi/README.md

 ### Info

-Container based on [Alpine microcontainer with Apache2, perl5 and FCGI.pm](https://github.com/kjetillll/docker-alpine-apache-perl-fcgi) - only using the apache and Perl using pure perl YAML and JSON modules
+Vnilla Alpine continer installing the apache and Perl using some code from [Alpine microcontainer with Apache2, perl5 and FCGI.pm](https://github.com/kjetillll/docker-alpine-apache-perl-fcgi) - and launching httpd without using init.d of [nimmis/docker-alpine-micro](https://github.com/nimmis/docker-alpine-micro) and installing few pure Perl modules (YAML, XML and JSON) and Angular and Bootstrap toexplore Angular CGI-BIN pages

 ### Testing